 My insurer has declared my car a Cat C (S) insurance write-off or Cat D (N) insurance write-off.
 What now?

 Your insurer will offer you what it regards as the market value for your vehicle.

 A Cat C insurance write-off or Cat D insurance write-off means that a vehicle is uneconomical to repair -;e.g. fixing the engine, clutch, panelling, and windows of a badly damaged vehicle would cost more than buying a comparable model on the second hand market.

 But damage doesn’t always need to be very extensive to be expensive.

-It may be that replacing relatively cosmetic parts - such as panels - is actually very costly.
+It may be that repairing minor damage such as replacing relatively cosmetic parts - such as panels - is actually very costly.
 For example, finding the right panels for an older model may be extremely costly or impossible.